HivaAbolhadizade/WareHouseRobot_Project/README.md

 around the contour.
 8. Draw the rectangle with its center on the frame.
-9. Draw guide lines on the frame.
+9. Draw guidelines on the frame.
 10. Output the image.
 11. Output the rectangle center.
 12. Output the rectangle size.
 13. Output information about the frame
-(frame center, frame length and width, ...).
+(frame center, frame length, and width, ...).

 Method for finding the placement location